xxKingCrashxx/Python_Code/proj11_server_scanner/README.md

     ]
 }
 ```
-## Time Series
+### Time Series
 The following collections are set up as a timeseries collection:
 - Player_Events
 - Player_Sessions
 - Server_Status

-The Meta information is the event_info, session_info for Player_Events and Player_Sessions
+The Meta information is the event_info, session_info for Player_Events and Player_Sessions.
-The time property is timestamp and join_timestamp for Player_Events, Server_Status, and Player_Sessions
+The time property is timestamp and join_timestamp for Player_Events, Server_Status, and Player_Sessions.

 ## Data Collection Flow